mattddean/integrate-github-api/README.md

 This project uses GitHub's v4 API, which is based on GraphQL, to expose a REST API that's with the following functionality:

+- GET /v1/<github_organization_name>/repositories
-- Get the names of Google's public repositories
+  - Get the names of <github_organization_name>'s public repositories
+- PUT /v1/<github_organization_name>/repositories/to_file
-- Write the names of Google's public repositories to a compressed JSON file on the server
+  - Write the names of <github_organization_name>'s public repositories to a compressed JSON file on the server

 Repository structure and some functions, like catchAsyncRequest, are inherited from YouTube series: https://www.youtube.com/playlist?list=PLcCp4mjO-z9_HmJ5rSonmiEGfP-kyRMlI